Walvis Bay Private School

 -

-The class teacher keeps record of the transgressions (“X’s”) for feedback to the parents.
+The class teacher keeps a record of the transgressions (“X’s”) for feedback to the parents.

 TRANSGRESSIONS